emilianooferreyra/ampli-pod-music-app/README.md

-# Intune App 🔈

-Welcome music lovers!
-This is the codebase for **Intune App**, a modern full-stack music platform designed to make streaming, playlists, and discovering new artists seamless and fun.
+# Ampli 🎵

+A free audio platform for creators to share podcasts, music, and audio content.

+**Ampli** empowers creators to upload, organize, and share audio content with their audience.
+Built with modern web technologies and a focus on creator freedom.

-Get the app itself (coming soon):
+Get the app (coming soon):

 - **Web:** _(planned)_
 - **iOS / Android:** Available on the App Store and Play Store _(planned)_

 ---

-## 🎵 Development Resources

-Intune App is built with **TypeScript**, with a backend powered by **Hono.js** and a frontend built with **React Native**.

-The backend provides REST APIs for audio streaming, user authentication, playlists, and more.
-Everything is structured in a **monorepo** using **pnpm workspaces** and **Turborepo** for high-performance development.
+## 🚀 Current Status

+Ampli is in active development.
+The backend API is functional with the following features:

+- User authentication with email verification
+- Audio file uploads with Cloudinary integration
+- Playlist creation and management
+- User profiles with follow/follower system
+- Listening history tracking
+- Favorites and recommendations

+### Tech Stack

+- **Backend:** Express.js + TypeScript + MongoDB
+- **Authentication:** JWT with bcrypt
+- **File Storage:** Cloudinary
+- **Email:** Nodemailer with Mailtrap

 ### Project Structure

 ```
-├── packages/
-│ ├── backend/ # Hono.js API for Intune App
+├── pod-back/           # Express.js API
+│   ├── src/
+│   │   ├── controllers/
+│   │   ├── models/
+│   │   ├── routers/
-│ └── frontend/ # (Planned) React Native mobile application
+│   │   └── middleware/
-├── package.json
-└── turbo.json
+│   └── package.json
+└── docs/               # Architecture and migration plans
 ```

-**Getting Started:**
-Soon...
+---

+## 📚 Documentation

+- [Architecture](./docs/ARCHITECTURE.md) - System design and patterns
+- [Development Guide](./docs/DEVELOPMENT.md) - Setup and development workflow
+- [Migration Plan](./docs/MIGRATION-PLAN.md) - Future tech stack migration

+---

+## 🎯 Roadmap

+See [docs/TODO.txt](./docs/TODO.txt) for the full development roadmap, including:

+- Monorepo migration with Turborepo
+- Mobile app with React Native (Expo)
+- Migration to Hono.js + PostgreSQL + Drizzle ORM
+- CI/CD pipeline with automated testing

+---

+## 📄 License

-**License:** Intune App is open source under the **MIT License**.
-See `./LICENSE` for details.
+This project is licensed under the **MIT License**.
+See [LICENSE](./LICENSE) for details.

+---

-P.S.
-Made with ❤️ for music lovers.
+Made with ❤️ for creators and music lovers.